 Middle-class girls were taught reading, writing, arithmetic, and skills like sewing by their mothers.
-Merchant’s daughters were very often taught to run their father’s business.
+Merchants’ daughters were very often taught to run their father’s businesses.
 Some women were taught to read by their husbands or by the parish priest.

 In the 1700s girls from well-off families went to boarding schools.
 Other girls sometimes went to dame schools where they were taught to read and write.
-Also, in some towns, there were charity schools called blue coat schools because of the color of uniforms.
+Also, in some towns, there were charity schools called blue coat schools because of the colour of the uniforms.

 Women’s Education in the Modern Era

 In the early 19th century, in Britain, the churches provided a rudimentary education for many poor children.
 In 1811 The National Society for Promoting the Education of the Poor was founded by the Church of England to provide schools.
 In 1814 The British and Foreign Schools Society is founded by non-conformists (Protestants who did not belong to the Church of England).

 It was not until 1870 that the state began to provide schools in Britain.
 In 1880 school was made compulsory for 5 to 10-year-olds.
 However, school was not free, except for the poorest children until 1891 when fees were abolished.
 From 1899 children were required to go to school until they were 12.